Sumcheck-based delegation of quantum computing to rational server: Introduction

 \subsection{Our contribution}

-We propose novel one-round delegated quantum computing protocols with a classical client and a rational quantum server. \if0

-\fi More precisely, we construct protocols where the classical client can efficiently delegate to the rational quantum server the estimation of output probabilities of $n$-qubit quantum circuits.
-Specifically, we consider two classes of quantum circuits: (i) any $n$-qubit polynomial-size quantum circuit with $k$-qubit output measurements, where $k=O(\log{n})$, and (ii) approximately $t$-sparse $n$-qubit polynomial-size quantum circuits with $n$-qubit output measurements, where $t$ is a polynomial in $n$.
+We propose novel one-round delegated quantum computing protocols with a classical client and a rational quantum server.
+More precisely, we construct protocols where the classical client can efficiently delegate to the rational quantum server the estimation of output probabilities of $n$-qubit quantum circuits.
+Their estimation has many applications such as estimating the expected values of observables, which are quantities interested especially by physicists, and solving decision problems in {\sf BQP}.
+Specifically, we consider two classes of quantum circuits: any $n$-qubit polynomial-size quantum circuit with $k$-qubit output measurements, where $k=O(\log{n})$; and approximately $t$-sparse $n$-qubit polynomial-size quantum circuits with $n$-qubit output measurements, where $t$ is a polynomial in $n$.
 Here, $t$-sparse means that at most $t$ output probabilities are non-zero (for the formal definition, see Sec.~\ref{QC}).
-Since the goal of our rational protocols is to delegate the estimation of the output probabilities, we call, for clarity, our protocols delegated quantum estimating protocols.
-Based on one of our delegated quantum estimating protocols, we can also construct a one-round rational delegated quantum computing protocol for any decision problem in {\sf BQP}.
+Since the goal of our rational protocols is to delegate the estimation of the output probabilities, we, for clarity, refer to our protocols as delegated quantum estimating protocols.
+Using one of our delegated quantum estimating protocols, we can also construct a one-round rational delegated quantum computing protocol for any decision problem in {\sf BQP}.
+Intuitively, using a certain {\sf BQP}-complete problem~\cite{ABEM17}, any {\sf BQP} problem can be reduced to the estimation of the probability of the first qubit being projected onto $|1\rangle$.
+Therefore, our argument works.
+Note that it is still open whether our results can be generalized to the estimation of output probabilities of any $n$-qubit polynomial-size quantum circuit with $n$-qubit output measurements.

 Our protocols can be applied to a broader class of universal gate sets than the previous protocols~\cite{MN18}.
-Our protocols work for any universal gate set each of whose elementary gates acts on at most $O(\log{n})$ qubits, while the previous protocols are tailored for Clifford gates plus $T\equiv|0\rangle\langle 0|+e^{i\pi/4}|1\rangle\langle 1|$, or classical gates plus the Hadamard gate.
-Note that we only consider gate sets each of whose elementary gates can be specified with a polynomial number of bits.
+They work for any universal gate set each of whose elementary gates acts on at most $O(\log{n})$ qubits, while the previous protocols are tailored for Clifford gates plus $T\equiv|0\rangle\langle 0|+e^{i\pi/4}|1\rangle\langle 1|$ or classical gates plus the Hadamard gate.
+Note that we only consider gate sets whose elementary gates can be specified with a polynomial number of bits.
 As another difference from Ref.~\cite{MN18}, we show that our protocol can be applied to approximately sparse quantum circuits.